thecallum/wttj-case-kanban/README.md

 The app should be running on [http://localhost:4001/](http://localhost:4001/).

+### Notes

+The git/commit history is a bit messy.
+Its hard to implement everything in an atomic way when there is so much to do, and youre still learning the programming lanaugae.
+I refactored and added documentation subsequently once I knew things werent going to change.

 ### Known issues

 - Currently, the `display_order` property is still stored as a string within the database.
 If the value of `display_order` for any candidate exceeds 10, it breaks the ordering validation.
 This will be most noticable if you try drag a candidate to the end of a list, after 10.
 You will see the error message "more than one candidate found within range".